 Do yourself a favour and pay a visit to the Orkney Museum; your journey through the Orkney archipelago will be better for it!

 Travel to the Isle of Hoy Orkney, and you’ll find something astonishing – a towering sea stack that stands 137-metres tall!

 The Old Man of Hoy is a sight you can only believe when you see it in person.
 It’s one of the main tourist attractions in Hoy, and some experience climbers have even chosen to climb the behemoth of a sea stack.
 We won’t blame you for just admiring its impressive height, though.

 You can have some of the most incredible views of the Old Man of Hoy and the coastline from a trail path that starts at Raywick Bay.
 These trails put you right on the stalwart sea cliffs and are one of the most life-changing sights you can have in Orkney – make sure to take care when there are strong winds!

 The Brough of Birsay

-The Brough of Birsay is one of the unique attractions on Orkney Mainland, Scotland, located on a small island near Birsay.
+The Brough of Birsay is one of the unique attractions on Orkney Mainland, Scotland, and is located on a small island near Birsay.

 This tidal island is only accessible for about 4 hours a day before submerging when the high tide arrives.
-If you’re lucky enough to access the island’s shore during low tide, you’ll be treated to one of the most well-preserved Pictish settlements, with ancient Viking buildings still present.
+If you’re lucky enough to access the island’s shore during low tide, you’ll be treated to one of the most well-preserved Pictish settlements, with the remains of ancient Viking ruined buildings still present.

-The Brough of Birsay is one of your only chances in Orkney to come and see a Viking village firsthand, an opportunity that shouldn’t be squandered while you still have it.
-Race the tides and explore the remnants of the Vikings who once ruled over Orkney!
+The Brough of Birsay is one of your only chances in Orkney to come and see the relics of a Viking village firsthand, an opportunity that shouldn’t be squandered while you still have it.
+Race the tides and explore the remnants of the Vikings who once lived in Orkney!

 The island also grants brilliant views of the west coast of Orkney and is one of the best places to see puffins during the summer months.